toggl/komposable-architecture/README.md

 }
 ```

-## ✅ Testing extensions
+## ✅ Testing Extensions

-If you decide to include `com.toggl:komposable-architecture-test` in your dependencies, you'll be able to use a small set of Reducer extensions designed to make testing easier.
+If you decide to include `com.toggl:komposable-architecture-test` to your dependencies, you'll be able to use a small set of Reducer extensions designed to make testing easier.

 Take a look at this test from [Todo Sample](https://github.com/toggl/komposable-architecture/tree/main/todo-sample) app which is making a good use of `testReduce` extension method: